Tractable Approximate Gaussian Inference for Bayesian Neural Networks: Gaussian Approximation for BNN

-This 1-step network-wise inference procedure is computationally prohibitive because the forward propagation of uncertainty depicted in Figure \ref{FIG:FNN_inference_long}a involves large-sized densely populated matrices, and the inference using Equation \ref{E:Gaussian_conditional_theta} again involves full matrices. { }
+This 1-step network-wise Gaussian inference procedure is computationally prohibitive because the forward propagation of uncertainty depicted in Figure \ref{FIG:FNN_inference_long}a involves large-sized densely populated matrices, and the inference using Equation \ref{E:Gaussian_conditional_theta} again involves full matrices. { }

-The solution we propose to overcome these challenges is twofold: (1) employ a diagonal covariance structure for both the parameters $\bm{\theta}$, and hidden units $\bm{Z}^{(j)}$, and (2) use the inherent conditional independence of hidden units between layers, that is, $\bm{Z}^{(j-1)}\independent\bm{Z}^{(j+1)}|\bm{z}^{(j)}$, in order to perform recursive layer-wise inference.
-As depicted in Figure \ref{FIG:FNN_inference_long}b, the first step consists in inferring the posterior mean vector and diagonal covariance for the output layer following
+The solution we propose to overcome these challenges is twofold: (1) employ a diagonal covariance structure for both the parameters $\bm{\theta}$, and hidden units $\bm{Z}^{(j)}$, and (2) use the inherent conditional independence of hidden units between layers, that is, $\bm{Z}^{(j-1)}\independent\bm{Z}^{(j+1)}|\bm{z}^{(j)}$, in order to perform recursive layer-wise Gaussian inference.
+As depicted in Figures \ref{FIG:FNN_inference_long} \& \ref{FIG:FNN}, in the feedforward process, there is no direct information path between hidden layers $j-1$ and $j+1$ other than through the hidden layer $j$.
+Therefore, the knowledge of hidden units at layer $j$ blocks the information from the layer $j-1$, so that layers $j+1$ and $j-1$ are conditionally independent under the assumptions that parameters $\bm{\theta}$ are independent between layers.
+As depicted in Figure \ref{FIG:FNN_inference_long}b by the rightmost blue arrow from $\bm{y}$ to $\bm{z}^{(\mathtt{O})}$, the first step consists in inferring the posterior mean vector and diagonal covariance for the output layer following

-Note that for classification problems, because of the hierarchical formulation described in \S\ref{SS:FFNN}, even if there are $\mathtt{Y}$ classes, only $\mathtt{H}=\lceil\log_2(\mathtt{Y})\rceil$ hidden units from the output layer are updated for each observation.
+This step is analogous to performing message passing on the graph presented in Figure \ref{FIG:FNN}, where an observation is only available for the output node at the right end.
+Note that for classification problems, because of the hierarchical formulation described in Appendix \ref{A:binary_tree}, even if there are $\mathtt{Y}$ classes, only $\mathtt{H}=\lceil\log_2(\mathtt{Y})\rceil$ hidden units from the output layer are updated for each observation.